 - Social Icon - Attendee clicked on a social media icon on the page

-A detailed grid is provided, which shows attendee demographic information (e.g. first/last name, email address, company, etc.) for all attendees who clicked with the Sponsors Profile page components and have not opted out of sharing information.
-A Sponsors breakdown chart which displays in graphical form the various components (buttons, links, social icon, etc.) which were clicked is at the bottom of the display.
+A detailed grid is provided, which shows attendee demographic information (e.g. first/last name, email address, company, etc.) for all attendees who clicked with the Exhibitor Profile page components and have not opted out of sharing information.
+An Exhibitor breakdown chart which displays in graphical form the various components (buttons, links, social icon, etc.) which were clicked is at the bottom of the display.

 At the top of your dashboard is a cumulative amount of data showing total views, profile visits, PDF downloads, etc. You might see a discrepancy in the numbers in the contact information section.
 As an example, you might see at the top of your dashboard that there have been 100 individuals who have visited your profile, but when you pull contact information only 95 individuals are listed.
 This is because attendees have the choice to opt out of sharing their information.